banister/screenshot_uploader/README.md

 * Watches a specified folder for changes
 * When a new file is added and it's a png then we upload it to dropbox
-* We also display a notification with the new dropbox link for the image
+* We also display a popup notification (using `notify-send`) with the new dropbox link for the image
+* Tries to add the link to clipboard but this is unreliable on Ubuntu :/